 “All you have to do is accept that challenge, and you'll come out of those four years as the best version of yourself!”

 Milan, Italy, is a long way from her hometown of Vernon, New Jersey, but that’s where Kelly Smigen, ’15, spent three months after graduating from Marymount University.
-Kelly, who earned a degree in communications, worked as a student ambassador for the USA Pavilion at Expo Milano from Aug.
+Kelly, who earned a degree in communication, worked as a student ambassador for the USA Pavilion at Expo Milano from Aug.
 1 through Oct.
 31.

 “On an average day over 40,000 people came through wanting to learn something about the States, and I'm so happy I was able to be a small part of their experience,” Kelly says.